 - Formulating and writing scientifically,

-- Resisting the temptation of copy&paste with sources from the Internet,
+- Resisting the temptation of copy&paste of sources from the Internet,

 - Having a storyline in the text,